criblio/criblvision/README.md

 Cribl internal logs and metrics must be enabled and forwarded to Splunk in order for all of the panels to populate with events.
 Refer to the documentation [here](https://docs.cribl.io/stream/sources-cribl-internal/#configuring-cribl-internal-logsmetrics-as-a-datasource) for instructions on configuring this Source.
 Be sure to configure a corresponding index and sourcetype field for logs and a corresponding index for metrics.

+It is recommended to use the HTTP Event Collector (HEC) protocol to forward events to Splunk from Cribl Stream.
+If using the Splunk 2 Splunk (S2S) protocol Destinations, you can view the Splunk S2S Troubleshooting dashboard to troubleshoot issues with potential dropped events or events experiencing subsecond timestamp issues.

 #### Macros

 This app ships with 4 macros which must be edited in accordance with your Splunk index naming schema.
 For more info on configuring macros, reference Splunk's documentation [here](https://docs.splunk.com/Documentation/SplunkCloud/9.0.2303/Knowledge/Definesearchmacros).